-Casualty Actuarial Society 4350 N. Fairfax Drive, Suite 250 Arlington, Virginia 22203 Candidates submitting their registrations online for Exams 3L and 5-9 must pay by credit card.
+Candidates submitting their registrations online for Exams 3L and 5-9 must pay by credit card.
 All credit card payments will be processed in U.S. funds.
 Prior to completing an online application, candidates must submit an Electronic Signature Authorization Form (ESAF).
 By signing the ESAF, candidates agrees to be bound by the rules and regulations related to the examinations.
 It will also provide a signature of record for comparison to signatures on the individual examination envelopes.
-The ESAF is available in the "Exam Registration" section.
+The ESAF is available in the Exam Registration page of the CAS website.
 Unless the candidate has a name change, the ESAF only needs to be submitted once.
 Candidates who intend to register online should submit their ESAFs at least one week prior to the exam registration deadline to allow for processing time.

-Candidates will be sent an acknowledgment of receipt of their application within three weeks of the date that the application form was received at the CAS Office beginning February 1 for May Examinations and August 1 for October Examinations.
+Candidates will be sent an acknowledgment of receipt of their application within three weeks of the date that the application form was received at the CAS Office beginning in early February for April-May Examinations and early August for October Examinations.
 This acknowledgment is the candidate's receipt of exam fees paid.
 Please retain this acknowledgment for tax purposes if needed.
 Candidates that have not received an acknowledgment prior to the registration deadline should contact the CAS Office or their accounting department to ensure that their applications reached the CAS Office.